Semantic Exceptions

 }

-Rather than “stop at first error”, you can understand all problems at once.
+Rather than “fail fast”—understand all problems at once.

-Error states can also be treated as valid metamorphosis results:
+Error states can be treated as valid metamorphosis results:

 #[Be([ValidUser::class, InvalidUser::class])]